 You can make long lines wrap either at the edge of EditPad’s window, or at a specific line length.
 When wrapping at the window edge, lines will be automatically re-wrapped when you resize EditPad.
 When wrapping at a specific line length, horizontal scrolling may still be needed if the specified length doesn’t fit inside EditPad’s width.

-If you turn on "wrapped lines should maintain indentation", lines created by the word wrapping will be indented by the same amount as the line they were broken off from.
+If you turn on “wrapped lines should maintain indentation”, lines created by the word wrapping are indented a certain number of spaces.
+Enter a positive number of spaces.
+If you also tick “relative to the indentation of the line they are wrapped from” then they are by the same amount as the line they were broken off from, plus or minus the number of spaces you enter (which can be zero).
 If you turn it off, wrapped lines will start at the first column regardless of the indentation of the original line.
 Turning on this option is useful when turning on word wrap for files using nested block structures, such as XML files and various programming languages.

 Word wrap can be toggled for individual files with Options|Word Wrap and Options|Indent Wrapped Lines.